Furkan-AVCU/Furkan-AVCU/README.md

 - 🔭 I’m currently working on ...
 Android Development
 - 🌱 I’m currently learning ...
-Android Programing with Java
+Android Programing with Java and developing my app
 - 👯 I’m looking to collaborate on ...
 Android Development and good life
 - 🤔 I’m looking for help with ...
 Life, living and Android Development
 - 💬 Ask me about ...
 Anything